Frequently Asked Questions (FAQ)

 Selection of participants

 CSSR participants must be Syrian and must be actively engaged in civic activities either as individuals or through a CSO or civic initiative.
 They could also be individuals with specific thematic expertise that is relevant to the political process.
 All participants must be committed to making constructive contributions to the political process and a lasting political solution to the conflict in Syria.
-Existing and prospective CSSR participants must also not belong to any official delegation, political party or military grouping.
+Existing and prospective CSSR participants must also not belong to any official delegation or military grouping.

 The OSE-Syria strives to strike a balance in terms of participants’ gender, age, thematic backgrounds and geographical diversity.
 CSSR participants also adhere to a Code of Conduct that emphasises mutual respect, non-discrimination and the value of dialogue.
 In terms of these parameters, the OSE-Syria endeavours to increase diversity and ensure representation on a rotational basis to bring together a broad range of voices and views.

 Civil society CSSR participants are not formally part of the political process facilitated by the UN SE.
 Participants nominated by civil society networks or organisations can represent both the network and their specific organisations.
 Other CSSR members are invited to participate based on their personal and professional experience (see previous question).

 CSSR participants have their own political views and orientations.
 The CSSR’s objective is to allow actors from diverse backgrounds and with different perspectives to share their views and be heard by a variety of international stakeholders while promoting constructive engagement and dialogue among themselves.

 All participants are expected to uphold the CSSR Code of Conduct, including respect for diversity and non-discrimination.

 Continuity and rotation